noemimontobbio/msprog/README.md

     event was sustained until the last visit.

-3. The `criteria_text` method prints out a short paragraph describing the complete set of criteria used to obtain the output, to be reported to ensure complete reproducibility:
+3. The `criteria_text` method prints out a short paragraph describing the complete set of criteria used to obtain the output, **to be reported to ensure complete reproducibility**:

     ``` r
     criteria_text(output)
     #> For each subject, we detected all EDSS changes (in chronological order) confirmed over 12 weeks or more.
-A visit could only be used as confirmation if occurring at least 30 days from a relapse.
+A visit could only be used as confirmation if occurring at least 30 days after a relapse.
 A roving baseline scheme was applied where the reference value was updated after each confirmed progression or improvement event.
 The new reference value was set as the EDSS value at the first available confirmation visit.
 Whenever the baseline fell within 30 days from a relapse, it was moved to the next available visit.
 A confirmed EDSS progression event was labelled as RAW if occurring within 90 days from a relapse.
 A confirmed EDSS progression event was labelled as PIRA if no relapses occurred in the interval from 90 days before the event to 30 days after the event, or from 90 days before confirmation to 30 days after confirmation.
     ```

 <br />